Skip to main content

 run(input_tensors: Dict[str, np.ndarray], **kwargs) -> Dict[str, Dict[str, np.ndarray]]

-• Functionality:Applicable to single-model, multi-input inference.
-Each input tensor is specified by its input name, consistent with the model definition.
-When only one model is loaded, the model name in the input can be omitted.
+• Description Suitable for single-model, multi-input inference.
+Each input tensor is specified by an input name, consistent with the model definition.
+If only one model is loaded, the model name can be omitted.

 Parameter NameTypeDescription

-input_tensorsDict[str, np.ndarray]Multiple input tensors, used only in single-model multi-input inference scenarios.
-Keys are input tensor names, and values are corresponding NumPy arrays.
+input_tensorsDict[str, np.ndarray]Multi-input tensors, only for single-model multi-input inference scenarios.
+Keys are input tensor names, values are corresponding NumPy arrays.

-kwargsVariable keyword argumentsmodel_name (str): Specifies the model name (can be omitted if only one model is loaded; otherwise, it must be specified).
+kwargsVariable keyword argumentsmodel_name (str): Specifies the model name (can be omitted if there is only one model, otherwise must be specified).

 • run(multi_input_tensors: Dict[str, Dict[str, np.ndarray]], **kwargs)